 - European Wilderness Quality Standard Audit: 2010

-- Wilderness Uniqueness: Apennine beech forests with yew and ilex, dwarf pine and rhododendron, alpine and subalpine calcareous grasslands, deep canyons, large animals (chamois, wolf, marsican bear), and endemic species of plants
+- Wilderness Uniqueness: Apennine beech forests with yew and ilex, mugo pine and rhododendron, alpine and subalpine calcareous grasslands, deep canyons, large animals (chamois, wolf, marsican bear), and endemic species of plants

 - Number of visitors per year to the protected area: approx. 530 000

 - Number of visitors per year to the Wilderness: approx. 125 000

 Majella Wilderness has one of the best-preserved Apennine ecosystems.
-Due to its altitude, inaccessibility and prominence, most of the Majella National Park is uninhabited and so there are less human-made structures, including skiing resorts and roads, compared to other national parks in Italy.
+Due to its altitude, inaccessibility and prominence, most of Majella National Park is uninhabited and so there are less human-made structures, including ski resorts and roads, compared to other national parks in Italy.
 Nearly half of all mammal species found in Italy are present in Majella Wilderness.
 The Apennine wolf, red deer, roe deer, wildcats, chamois and brown bear are all found here.
 The golden eagle is often seen and other spectacular sights include the white-backed woodpecker, the honey-buzzard, lanner falcon and the dotterel.

 The vegetation of this park is remarkable as it hosts 36% of the Italian flora and 22% of the European flora.
-Its 2,114 flora species are distributed in more than 50 different habitats and altitudes.
+Its 2 114 flora species are distributed in more than 50 different habitats and altitudes.
 More than 142 of these species are found nowhere else in the world, for example Crepis magellensis and Centaurea tenoreana.
 Majella Wilderness is also home to a rare old-growth black pine forest with trees up to 700 years of age.
-Beech trees are predominant in the forests and often offers spectacular sceneries, like in the Wood of St. Antonio, a frequented place for visitors.
+Beech trees are predominant in the forests and often offer spectacular scenery, like in the Wood of St. Antonio, a frequented place for visitors.

 Wilderness Tourism Experience

 Majella Wilderness is a well-known destination for local and international visitors and provides an opportunity for pleasant experiences.
 The Majella National Park contains about 500 kilometres of hiking trails through the mountains.
 Majella Wilderness is a unique example of mountain Wilderness in the heart of the Apennine mountains and the first certified Wilderness in the Mediterranean.
 Spectacular canyons, dense beech forest and mountain tops provide extraordinary Wilderness experiences.